 Circle B’s year-round status also accommodates a unique experience that each season brings with it, and fall is their busiest time of year because the views are stunning and the foliage is bursting with color.
 One of the driving forces behind staying open for all four seasons, according to Greg, is to fulfill Circle B’s commitment to sustainable tourism in the region.
 Greg has lived at the ranch for most of life and has raised his kids there.
 He views Schroon Lake as budding with opportunity for tourists and locals alike.
 His ranch hasn’t just benefited the Schroon Lake Region, though.
 His horses have been rented for such high profile events as the ADK Challenge hosted by Governor Cuomo’s office.
 The ranch also serves the community by hosting Girl Scout camps and a women’s equestrian club from Union College to name just a couple regular groups that visit.

 I always appreciate a good story when I am visiting a new place, and it’s often the story that inspires me to return.
 In this case, Greg’s family ties to a ranch that almost saw its demise in the early 60’s inspires me to think of all the places that have been on the brink of loss.
 Fortunately, we don’t have to imagine what would have happened to the land at Circle B because it has been preserved and the ranch is thriving.

-Sharon and Malcolm prepared us well for the ride ahead, making sure we were fit comfortably on our respective horse.
+Malcolm prepared us well for the ride ahead, making sure we were fit comfortably on our respective horse.
 All of us, except Sarah, were novices.
 Before we headed out we learned basic signals for directing our horse.
 The horses are well trained for this kind of ride and even start to show their personality the longer you spend on the trails with them.

 Circle B Ranch would like to thank the Regional Office Of Sustainable Tourism for visiting us and also for this great article.